AndreWeiner/machine-learning-applied-to-cfd/README.md

 ## How to reference

-If you found useful examples in this repository which helped you to write a scientific publication, you may consider citing one or more of the following references:
+If you found useful examples in this repository, you may consider citing the following reference:

 ```
 @article{doi:10.1002/ceat.201900044,